nest/nest-simulator/extras/userdoc/md/documentation/installation.md

 Options have to be appended, e.g. to install NEST with PyNEST run brew install nest --with-python`.

 ### Manual installation

-The clang/clang++ compiler that ships with OSX/macOS does not support OpenMP threads and creates code that fails some tests.
-You therefore need to use GCC to compile NEST under OSX/macOS.
+The clang/clang++ compiler that ships with OS X/macOS does not support OpenMP threads and creates code that fails some tests.
+You therefore need to use GCC to compile NEST under OS X/macOS.

-Installation instructions here have been tested under OSX 10.11 *El Capitan* and macOS 10.12 *Sierra* with [Anaconda Python 2 and 3](https://www.continuum.io/anaconda-overview) and all other dependencies installed via [Homebrew](http://brew.sh).
+Installation instructions here have been tested under OS X 10.11 *El Capitan* and macOS 10.12 *Sierra* with [Anaconda Python 2 and 3](https://www.continuum.io/anaconda-overview) and all other dependencies installed via [Homebrew](http://brew.sh).
+See below for information when using MacPorts.

 1. Install Xcode from the AppStore.